-Our 2020 Community Fund is now OPEN
+Our Community Fund is available

-We had a great response to our circular to schools, colleges and parish & town councils last year.
+In 2019/20 we had a great response to our circular to schools, colleges and parish & town councils last year.
 Thanks to everyone who contacted us.
 On the back of this, The TECs team has visited about 20 public/private groups and individuals including village halls, schools/colleges and households in Teignbridge.
 We are working with all these groups to help them evaluate their energy use and make the best decision regarding energy saving measures.

 Remember the TECs objectives are :